Photo of Dr. Nicholas Zyromski working in his office

 “Recognizing that you can’t do everything all the time is important.
 That’s one of the lessons that I’ve learned,” said Zyromski, who with wife, Jennifer, has six children ages three to 13 years old.
 “You can have everything, but you can’t have it all at the same time—that’s something my wife says.
 You have to figure out a combination of working efficiently and being realistic about what you want to accomplish.”

-No matter how busy his life gets, Zyromski, a professor of surgery in the Department of Surgery at Indiana University School of Medicine, still finds time for the things he is passionate about, including his music career.
+No matter how busy his life gets, Zyromski, a professor of surgery in the Department of Surgery, still finds time for the things he is passionate about, including his music career.
 Zyromski provides vocals and plays guitar and mandolin for his band, which has a folksy, bluesy sound and can include a brass instrument and percussion.
 Zyromski has released three albums, “The Great Divide” in 2001, “Too Many Songs” in 2015 and “What’s Next” in 2018 and will sometimes collaborate with other local Indianapolis musicians.

 “I love creating new music.
 I love playing with other people.
 It’s such an exchange of ideas,” Zyromski said.
 “Musicians are some of the coolest people I know.
 They have a different take on the world than most of us, and certainly a different take than anybody in medicine.”